Make a global category filter available from issues list at All Issues level

 So yet another cross project limitation. :-( One I don't agree with.
 Let me try to explain why I think this is a defect.
 Although as I edit this it is probably a defect in projects in general and this is just a specific case.

 If this is to be closed, I would request to convert this to an open feature request instead.

 From my user point of view category is a field that is present everywhere.
 It just doesn't have to have values that are available in every project, other than the default of 'none'.
 Why not just have a list of all the values that which is accessible for the top level?

 I think that this limitation of projects is too great and drastically limits the potential of Redmine.
 I need to have a global view of all issues across all projects.
 And I need to the ability to filter on all fields all the time.
 Certainly limit the options in a field like category when I am in a specific project, but don't do it when I am looking across all projects.

-#4 Updated by Etienne Massip about 9 years ago
+#4 Updated by Etienne Massip over 10 years ago

 - Subject changed from category not available from issue filter list at All Issues level to Make a global category filter available from issues list at All Issues level